montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 # Installation

+Hi!
+Welcome to our installation guide, we're super glad to have you here :)

-## Arduino dependencies
+## Arduino board

-First, download the Arduino Desktop IDE, available at [https://www.arduino.cc/en/software](https://www.arduino.cc/en/software).
+First, download the Arduino Desktop IDE, available at https://www.arduino.cc/en/software.
 Select the stable release corresponding to your computer's operating system.

 Now we need to install the core and necessary libraries for the Arduino Nano 33 BLE Sense.
 Open the Arduino IDE and navigate on the menu to: